 You have to put out a lot to get anything back.
 You need to truly, authentically engage with your community and be active in the space.

-“Overnight” success in the form of follower jumps or likes spikes are vanity metrics for a reason – they don’t mean much.
+Overnight success in the form of bought or fake followers are vanity metrics for a reason – they truly don’t mean anything.
 What does translate to build a real influencer-level presence comes down to two things: hard work building a reason to be known (a company, success in a role, consistent content year after year, an epic piece of content that everyone remembers), and real, human connections and conversations with their followers.

 Instead, follow the lead of this mega list of incredible marketers.